 |8/5||Cyrus left Babylon in pursuit of Nabonidus.|

-|8/6||Ugbaru/Darius appointed governors (Chronicle, col. III, line 20; Dan 6:1-2).
-Darius planned to make Daniel chief governor (Dan 6:3).|
+|8/6||Ugbaru/Darius appointed governors (Chronicle, col. III, line 20; Dan 6:1-2) and planned to make Daniel chief governor (Dan 6:3).|

-|8/7||Seeing Daniel’s appointment coming, the other governors plotted against him (Dan 6:4-5), Darius issued his decree against prayer (Dan 6:6-9).|
+|8/7||Seeing Daniel’s appointment coming, the other governors plotted against him (Dan 6:4-5).
+On their request, Darius issued his decree against prayer (Dan 6:6-9).|

-|8/8||Daniel, caught in prayer, was reported to Darius and placed in lions’ den (Dan 6:10-17).|
+|8/8||Daniel, caught in prayer, was reported to Darius and placed in the lions’ den (Dan 6:10-17).|

 |8/9||Daniel was delivered in the morning (Dan 6:19-23).
-The plotting officials were killed in lions’ den (Dan 6:24).
-Darius’ decree on behalf of the God of Daniel was given (Dan 6:25-27).|
+The plotting officials were immediately killed in the lions’ den (Dan 6:24).
+Darius issued a decree on behalf of the God of Daniel (Dan 6:25-27).|

 |8/10||A plot against Darius by priests and surviving officials.|